A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Computational examples

-Next we consider examples in multiple dimension that demonstrate the dynamic adaptation of the methodology.
-The first example is a two-dimensional case with initial conditions given by an ellipsoidal region with 15 particles per cell surrounded by a larger elliptical region without any particles embedded in a background with 30 particles per cell, as illustrated in Figure \ref{fig:2d_sequence}.
-The simulation is performed on a $256 \times 256$ grid.
-For the hybrid simulation we tag cells with fewer than 5 particles per cell to be in the particle region.
-We compare the hybrid using the finite volume discretization with the finite volume discretization in Figures \ref{fig:2d_sequence} and \ref{fig:2d_sequence_part2}.
-The inner ellipse is initially outside the particle region but as the system evolves the density decreases and the particle region expands to include the entire inner ellipse.
+\NewOld{In the hybrid algorithm, the}{The} inner ellipse is initially outside the particle region but as the system evolves the density decreases and the particle region expands to include the entire inner ellipse.
 At the outer edge of the larger ellipse, particles diffuse into the region and the particle region shrinks.
-Thus, this example shows regions entering and leaving the particle region.
-The hybrid algorithm and the finite volume algorithm produce similar large-scale features; however, the finite volume algorithm generates negative values (indicated by white dots in the figure) whereas the solution from the hybrid algorithm remains positive.
+Thus, this example \NewOld{illustrates the dynamic adaptivity of the hybrid with differ parts of the domain entering and leaving the particles region during the simulation.}{shows regions entering and leaving the particle region. } The hybrid algorithm and the finite volume algorithm produce similar large-scale features; however, the finite volume algorithm generates negative values (indicated by white dots in the figure) whereas the solution from the hybrid algorithm remains positive.

+\NewOld{Our next}{The final} example is a three-dimensional case with initial conditions given by a spherical region with 15 particles per cell surrounded by a larger spherical region without any particles embedded in a background with 30 particles per cell, as illustrated in Figure \ref{fig:3d_sequence_fv}.

+Simulations with the finite volume method and the hybrid algorithn were performed on a $128 \times 128 \times 128$ grid.
+At this resolution 15 particles per cell corresponds to a number density of roughly $3\times 10^7$.
+As in the two dimensional case, for the hybrid we \Add{again} tag cells with fewer than 5 particles per cell to be in the particle region.
+Results for the finite volume discretization and the hybrid are presented in Figures \ref{fig:3d_sequence_fv} and \ref{fig:3d_sequence_hy}.